chameleon-ai/redubber/README.md

   - https://pytorch.org/
 - Install the dependencies:
   - `pip install -r requirements.txt`
-- Run the app (current working directory needs to be the top level of the repo):
+- Run the utility (current working directory needs to be the top level of the repo):
-  - `python app.py -i input.mp4 -v reference.wav`
+  - `python redubber.py -i input.mp4 -v reference.wav`
   - See usage section below
 - This is developed on python 3.10 Linux+AMD (ROCM 6.2.4).
 I can't speak for compatibility with other configurations.